Dr Frances Myers

 Professional Biography

 I am a Lecturer in Management at the Department of People and Organisations (DPO), Faculty of Business and Law, where I am currently working on the Apprenticeships programme.
 I have twenty years experience in teaching and learning roles at the Open University and University of Greater Manchester and have taught on a wide variety of undergraduate and postgraduate courses in business and politics via face to face, hybrid and online platform methods, with domestic and international students and via partnerships.
-I hold a Senior Fellowship of the Higher Education Academy (SFHEA), am an external examiner at the University of Staffordshire and have also advised as a subject specialist for QAA quality reviews in business and management education.
+I hold a Senior Fellowship of the Higher Education Academy (SFHEA), am an external examiner at the University of Staffordshire and Wolverhampton and have also advised as a subject specialist for QAA quality reviews in business and management education.

 My PhD is in Political Economy from the University of Manchester Alliance Business School and I have an MBA from the Open University Business School alongside an undergraduate degree in History from the University of Birmingham.